 If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
-Speak to the Deputy DSL or the Director of SEN and Safeguarding and/or take advice from local authority children's social care.
+Speak to a member of the senior leadership team and/or take advice from local authority children's social care.
 You can also seek advice at any time from the NSPCC helpline on 0808 800 5000.
 Share details of any actions you take with the DSL as soon as practically possible.